Search This Blog

 The CCP did and has decreed more wheat and rice must urgently be grown everywhere.
 And because this is China, CCP apparatchiks have been ripping up plantations, orchards, vineyards and potato fields, all because these crops are not the wheat or rice Beijing said must now be grown.
 These young thugs have clearly forgotten about the famines that resulted from such agri-sabotage during Mao's regime.

-So, to drum home the three main drivers of "modern" China's coming implosion: their business practices are based on deceit, their ageing population are seeing more deaths than births, and they are ruled by clueless but ruthless apparatchiks who will fake any number and undertake any irrational activity that makes for a good report to the boss, up to and including attacks on their main export markets, or sending up the odd spy balloon.
+So, to drum home the three main drivers of "modern" China's coming implosion: their business practices are based on deceit, their ageing populations are seeing more deaths than births, and they are ruled by clueless but ruthless apparatchiks who will fake any number and undertake any irrational activity that makes for a good report to the boss, up to and including attacks on their main export markets, or sending up the odd spy balloon.

 Caveat emptor